-A total of 205 bacteria-impaired segments are listed in Maine's 2008 303(d) list, including 62 river and stream segments, and 143 estuarine and marine segments (page 11 TMDL report).
-These 205 segments are located in 13 of Maine's 21 major watersheds (8-digit hydrologic unit code basins).
-Section 2.0 of the TMDL document lists each of the 205 impaired water segment (organized by resource type), including each waterbody's assessment unit identifier, segment name and location, segment size, and classification, which determines the applicable water quality criteria.
+The 4 bacteria-impaired segments associated with three freshwater streams addressed by this TMDL Addendum are listed in Maine's 2012 303(d) list.
+The 2013 TMDL Addendum document and waterbody-specific appendices describe in detail the following streams and their impaired water segment(s) including each waterbody's assessment unit identifier, segment name and location, segment size, and classification, which determines the applicable water quality criteria.